What is a Blood Stem Cell Transplant?

 Throughout this website, we will use the term stem cell transplant to refer to all three types of transplant.

-What are blood stem cells (hematopoietic stem cells)?
+What are blood stem cells?

-• platelets, that help blood clot
+• platelets enable blood to clot

 Blood stem cells live in the bone marrow - the spongy tissue inside our bones.
 Blood stem cells are also found in the discarded placenta and umbilical cord of newborn babies.